subins2000/InstaLV/README.md

 6. Start Streaming in OBS
 7. To stop streaming, run the "stop" command in your terminal and then press "Stop Streaming" in OBS
 * Note: To emulate the exact content being sent to Instagram, set your OBS canvas size to 720x1280.
 This can be done by going to Settings->Video and editing Base Canvas Resolution to "720x1280".

+# InstaLV

+InstaLV is a small webapp to control the live stream.
+It has the ability to :

+* Get stream info (url,key), viewers info
+* See likes & comments during live
+* Stop stream
+* Callbacks during like and comment

+See the folder `instalv` to use it.

 # FAQ
 #### OBS gives a "Failed to connect" error